laboon/ebook/text/15_testing_basics.md

 Before we get deep into actually writing tests, it behooves us to make sure that we're all on the same page with the theory and terminology of testing.
 This chapter will provide us with the same vocabulary and the theoretical foundation for discussing testing.

-As a caveat, I'd like to state that I have seen conflicting terminology during my career in testing.
-Different workplaces and testing teams may call certain things differently, or use the same term in different ways.
-I have tried to use the most common expressions, but you may see slightly different terminology in industry.

 ## Equivalence Classes and Expected versus Observed Behavior

 Imagine that you are in charge of testing a new display for a car tire air pressure sensor.
-The air pressure reading comes in from an external sensor, and we are guaranteed that the air pressure value will be passed in to our display as a 32-bit, signed integer.
+The air pressure reading comes in from an external sensor, and it is guaranteed that the air pressure value will be passed in to our display as a 32-bit, signed integer.
 If the air pressure is greater than 35 pounds per square inch (PSI), the `OVERPRESSURE` light should turn on and all other lights should be off.
 If the air pressure is between 0 and 20 PSI, the `UNDERPRESSURE` light should turn on, and all other lights should be off.
-If the air pressure reading comes in as a negative number, the `ERROR` light should come on and all other lights should be off; if the air pressure in the tires is lower than the air pressure outside, there's either a sensor error or the sensor has somehow ended up on the surface of Venus.
+If the air pressure reading comes in as a negative number, the `ERROR` light should come on and all other lights should be off.

 This should be a relatively simple test.
 There's only one input, the type is known and all possible input and output values are known.
 We are ignoring exogenous factors, of course - a hardware tester would want to know what happens if, say, the wire between the sensor and display is cut, or if overvoltage occurs, or... well, use your imagination.